About A/B Testing in Website Feedback

 Once you’re finished, make sure you publish your creatives so that they are pushed to the live code.
 Only changes that are published will display on your website once you have the code placed on your website.

 If you are editing a creative, have the code deployed to your website, and do not want to push your edits live to website visitors, click Save instead.

 Once the creatives are made, it’s time to move onto the intercepts.
 Intercepts are the rules governing when and how your creatives are displayed on your website.

 Every intercept is made up of at least one action set.
 An action set determines what happens on your website when certain conditions are met.
 When you set up multiple action sets, you can start to do more complex things, like present a completely different creative to different sets of website visitors.

 - Create an intercept.

 - Create an action set for each creative you want to test.

 - Add logic, as needed.
-For logic that should apply to both creatives, use Intercept Logic.
-If it’s creative-specific, use Action Set Logic.
+For logic that should apply to both creatives, use intercept targeting logic.
+If it’s creative-specific, use action set logic.

 Example: Regardless of which randomized subset sees my banner, I only want it to appear on my support pages.
 I specify that the URL has to contain “/support/” in the intercept logic.

 - Go to your intercept Options and select Randomize action set.